deadlydog/deadlydog.github.io/_posts/2014-10-11-create-unique-strong-passwords-that-are-easy-to-remember-for-all-your-accounts-without-using-a-password-manager.md

 A strong password is simply a password that meets a set of requirements, such as being at least X characters long and includes numbers and/or small letters and/or capital letters and/or symbols.
 Many websites and services enforce that a strong password be used.

-If you don’t use a strong password, it’s likely that your password can be brute force hacked almost instantly.&#160; [Check how secure your passwords are here](https://howsecureismypassword.net/).
+If you don’t use a strong password, it’s likely that your password can be brute force hacked almost instantly.
+[Check how secure your passwords are here](https://howsecureismypassword.net/).

 If you do use a strong password, it’s very likely that you use the same strong password (or set of strong passwords) for all of the services you use, simply because having to remember lots of passwords and which one is for which service is hard.
 This is very bad practice though, since if somebody gets your password they can access all of your services.
 There’s a lot of ways for somebody to get your password; from simply guessing it to software vulnerabilities like [the Heartbleed bug](http://heartbleed.com/), so you should try and always use a unique password for each service.

-&#160;

 ### The Solution